Four key areas of innovation that drive us forward…

 Expanding our Bionics Challenge

-This year’s Challenge delivered in partnership with the Motor Accident Insurance Commission (Qld) has a major uplift in cash prizes ($232,000) for Queensland-led teams.
-An overall $300,000 in value will be provided to teams with our new Bionics Deeptech Mentoring and Acceleration Program.
+This year’s Challenge delivered in partnership with the Motor Accident Insurance Commission (Qld) saw a major uplift in cash prizes ($240,000) for Queensland-led teams.
+An overall $300,000 in value will be provided to teams when prizes are combined with our Bionics Deeptech Mentoring and Acceleration Program.

 We are also expanding our reach with a first-ever National Bionics Innovation Prize sponsored by Morgans Financial features in Bionics Challenge 2021.
 The winning team will receive $25,000 to progress their project, commercialisation training plus a share in Morgan’s dedicated insights ($25,000 value) on financial planning and capital attraction.

-Importantly, all teams entering the Challenge can also compete to win a $25,000 National Bionics Innovation Prize sponsored by Morgans Financial.
+Importantly, all teams entering the Challenge have the opportunity to compete for a $25,000 National Bionics Innovation Prize sponsored by Morgans Financial.
 The winning innovation may be seated in one or more of the four Grand Challenge categories (i.e., bionic mobility; bionic senses; bionic implants and organs; and, bionics, the brain, neurotech and AI).